-Generic name: cyclosporine
+Generic name: CYCLOSPORINE 50mg

-Dosage form: oral solution
+Dosage form: capsule

-Gengraf® Oral Solution (cyclosporine oral solution, USP [MODIFIED]) has increased bioavailability in comparison to Sandimmune®.
+Gengraf® Capsules (cyclosporine capsules, USP [MODIFIED]) has increased bioavailability in comparison to Sandimmune® Soft Gelatin Capsules (cyclosporine capsules, USP).
 Gengraf® and Sandimmune® are not bioequivalent and cannot be used interchangeably without physician supervision.

-Cyclosporine undergoes minimal renal elimination and its pharmacokinetics do not appear to be significantly altered in patients with end-stage renal disease who receive routine hemodialysis treatments (see CLINICAL PHARMACOLOGY).
-However, due to its nephrotoxic potential (see WARNINGS), careful monitoring of renal function is recommended; cyclosporine dosage should be reduced if indicated (see WARNINGS and PRECAUTIONS).
+Cyclosporine undergoes minimal renal elimination and its pharmacokinetics do not appear to be significantly altered in patients with end-stage renal disease who receive routine hemodialysis treatments (See CLINICAL PHARMACOLOGY).
+However, due to its nephrotoxic potential (See WARNINGS), careful monitoring of renal function is recommended; cyclosporine dosage should be reduced if indicated.
+(See WARNINGS and PRECAUTIONS)

-The clearance of cyclosporine may be significantly reduced in severe liver disease patients (see CLINICAL PHARMACOLOGY).
-Dose reduction may be necessary in patients with severe liver impairment to maintain blood concentrations within the recommended target range (see WARNINGS and PRECAUTIONS).
+The clearance of cyclosporine may be significantly reduced in severe liver disease patients (See CLINICAL PHARMACOLOGY).
+Dose reduction may be necessary in patients with severe liver impairment to maintain blood concentrations within the recommended target range (See WARNINGS and PRECAUTIONS).

 Newly Transplanted Patients

-The initial oral dose of Gengraf® Oral Solution (cyclosporine oral solution, USP [MODIFIED]) can be given 4 to 12 hours prior to transplantation or be given postoperatively.
+The initial oral dose of Gengraf® Capsules (cyclosporine capsules, USP [MODIFIED]) can be given 4 to 12 hours prior to transplantation or be given postoperatively.
 The initial dose of Gengraf® varies depending on the transplanted organ and the other immunosuppressive agents included in the immunosuppressive protocol.
 In newly transplanted patients, the initial oral dose of Gengraf® is the same as the initial oral dose of Sandimmune®.
-Suggested initial doses are available from the results of a 1994 survey of the use of Sandimmune® in U.S. transplant centers.
+Suggested initial doses are available from the results of a 1994 survey of the use of Sandimmune® in US transplant centers.
 The mean ± SD initial doses were 9±3 mg/kg/day for renal transplant patients (75 centers), 8±4 mg/kg/day for liver transplant patients (30 centers), and 7±3 mg/kg/day for heart transplant patients (24 centers).
 Total daily doses were divided into two equal daily doses.
-The Gengraf® dose is subsequently adjusted to achieve a pre-defined cyclosporine blood concentration (see DOSAGE AND ADMINISTRATION - Blood Concentration Monitoring in Transplant Patients, below).
-If cyclosporine trough blood concentrations are used, the target range is the same for Gengraf® as for Sandimmune®.
-Using the same trough concentration target range for Gengraf® as for Sandimmune® results in greater cyclosporine exposure when Gengraf® is administered (see CLINICAL PHARMACOLOGY - Pharmacokinetics, Absorption).
-Dosing should be titrated based on clinical assessments of rejection and tolerability.
+The Gengraf® dose is subsequently adjusted to achieve a pre-defined cyclosporine blood concentration.
+(See Blood Concentration Monitoring in Transplant Patients, below) If cyclosporine trough blood concentrations are used, the target range is the same for Gengraf® as for Sandimmune®.
+Using the same trough concentration target range for Gengraf® as for Sandimmune® results in greater cyclosporine exposure when Gengraf® is administered.
+(See Pharmacokinetics, Absorption) Dosing should be titrated based on clinical assessments of rejection and tolerability.
 Lower Gengraf® doses may be sufficient as maintenance therapy.

 Adjunct therapy with adrenal corticosteroids is recommended initially.
 Different tapering dosage schedules of prednisone appear to achieve similar results.
-A representative dosage schedule based on the patient's weight started with 2 mg/kg/day for the first 4 days tapered to 1 mg/kg/day by 1 week, 0.6 mg/kg/day by 2 weeks, 0.3 mg/kg/day by 1 month, and 0.15 mg/kg/day by 2 months and thereafter as a maintenance dose.
+A representative dosage schedule based on the patient's weight started with 2.0 mg/kg/day for the first 4 days tapered to 1.0 mg/kg/day by 1 week, 0.6 mg/kg/day by 2 weeks, 0.3 mg/kg/day by 1 month, and 0.15 mg/kg/day by 2 months and thereafter as a maintenance dose.
 Steroid doses may be further tapered on an individualized basis depending on status of patient and function of graft.
 Adjustments in dosage of prednisone must be made according to the clinical situation.

-Conversion From Sandimmune® Oral Solution (Cyclosporine Oral Solution, USP) To Gengraf® Oral Solution (Cyclosporine Oral Solution, USP [MODIFIED]) in Transplant Patients
+Conversion from Sandimmune® Soft Gelatin Capsules (Cyclosporine Capsules, USP) to Gengraf® Capsules (Cyclosporine Capsules, USP [MODIFIED]) in Transplant Patients

 In transplanted patients who are considered for conversion to Gengraf® from Sandimmune® (cyclosporine), Gengraf® should be started with the same daily dose as was previously used with Sandimmune® (cyclosporine) (1:1 dose conversion).
-The Gengraf® dose should subsequently be adjusted to attain the pre conversion cyclosporine blood trough concentration.
-Using the same trough concentration target range for Gengraf® as for Sandimmune® (cyclosporine) results in greater cyclosporine exposure when Gengraf® is administered (see CLINICAL PHARMACOLOGY - Pharmacokinetics, Absorption).
-Patients with suspected poor absorption of Sandimmune® (cyclosporine) require different dosing strategies (see DOSAGE AND ADMINISTRATION - Transplant Patients with Poor Absorption of Sandimmune® (cyclosporine), below).
-In some patients, the increase in blood trough concentration is more pronounced and may be of clinical significance.
+The Gengraf® dose should subsequently be adjusted to attain the pre-conversion cyclosporine blood trough concentration.
+Using the same trough concentration target range for Gengraf® as for Sandimmune® (cyclosporine) results in greater cyclosporine exposure when Gengraf® is administered.
+(See Pharmacokinetics, Absorption) Patients with suspected poor absorption of Sandimmune® (cyclosporine) require different dosing strategies.
+(See Transplant Patients with Poor Absorption of Sandimmune® (Cyclosporine), below) In some patients, the increase in blood trough concentration is more pronounced and may be of clinical significance.

 Until the blood trough concentration attains the pre-conversion value, it is strongly recommended that the cyclosporine blood trough concentration be monitored every 4 to 7 days after conversion to Gengraf®.
 In addition, clinical safety parameters such as serum creatinine and blood pressure should be monitored every two weeks during the first two months after conversion.
 If the blood trough concentrations are outside the desired range and/or if the clinical safety parameters worsen, the dosage of Gengraf® must be adjusted accordingly.